 Some of the confusion in the responses is grounded in the survey itself.
 Someone answering the survey might be perplexed how to assess some options alongside others.
-For example, in a list of spiritual resources Christians might use in decision making, “Jesus Christ’s life, teaching, or example” and “God’s will” are listed Scripture, prayer, and the guidance of the Holy Spirit.
+For example, in a list of spiritual resources Christians might use in decision making, “Jesus Christ’s life, teaching, or example” and “God’s will” are listed as though they were somehow independent of “Scripture,” “prayer,” and “the guidance of the Holy Spirit.”

-The report does not clarify how its authors imagine Christians might learn what Jesus did and taught.
+The report does not clarify how its authors imagine Christians might learn, apart from Scripture, what Jesus did and taught.
 In fact, we have no information about Jesus’s life, teaching, or example independent of Scripture.
 To be sure, many books attempting to reconstruct Jesus’s life on the assumption that the biblical narratives are unreliable have appeared since 1836.
 The weakness of these reconstructions is that they cannot explain why we should care what Jesus did and taught.
-Why not some other Hellenistic middle-eastern teacher?
+Why not some other Hellenistic, middle-eastern teacher?
 For that matter, why not nearly any other person who has ever lived?
-Scripture identifies Jesus as God living a human life, a good reason for thinking his life and teaching can guide us.
+And even with such limitations, these reconstructions depend on evidence only available in Christian Scripture.
+But Scripture identifies Jesus as God living a human life, a good reason for thinking his life and teaching can guide us.

-Moreover, is not God’s will the entire point of consulting a “spiritual resource” in decision making?
-What sense does it make, then, to treat God’s will as itself a “spiritual resource”? implied .
+Moreover, is not discerning God’s will the entire point of consulting a “spiritual resource” in decision making?
+What sense does it make, then, to treat God’s will as itself a “spiritual resource”?
+The survey’s implied reasoning here is circular.
 To learn God’s will, I consult God’s will?
 This is like a dog chasing its tail: It may be better than boredom, but it does not lead anywhere.

 Not many (6%) said they believe salvation is outdated.
 Fewer than 30% said they were universalists by agreeing that “God saves everyone.”
 Nearly half (46%) of members but only 15% of ministers chose the historically Arminian position (most closely associated in America with John Wesley and the Methodist movement) that “People choose…” On the other hand, half of ministers but only 20% of members chose the orthodox Presbyterian and Reformed view that “God chooses…”